Ebazhanov/linkedin-skill-assessments-quizzes/react/reactjs-quiz.md

 - [ ] `useEffect(() => { setDone(true); }, [setDone]);`
 - [ ] `useEffect(() => { setDone(true); }, [done, setDone]);`

 #### Q46.
-What value of button will allow you to pass the name of the person to be hugged?
+Which of the following click event handlers will allow you to pass the name of the person to be hugged?

 ```javascript
 class Huggable extends React.Component {